stonepros/stone/doc/dev/stonex.rst

     }

-Note that prior to the Luminous v12.2.6 or Mimic v13.2.2 releases, the CephxAuthorize msg did not contain a challenge, and consisted only of::
+Note that prior to the Luminous v12.2.6 or Mimic v13.2.2 releases, the StonexAuthorize msg did not contain a challenge, and consisted only of::

-    CephxAuthorize msg {
+    StonexAuthorize msg {
       u8 1
       u64 nonce               # random from client
     }

-The server will inspect the auth_ticket CephxTicketBlob (by decrypting it with its current rotating service key).
+The server will inspect the auth_ticket StonexTicketBlob (by decrypting it with its current rotating service key).
 If it is a pre-v12.2.6 or pre-v13.2.2 client, the server immediately replies with::

   s->p :
-    {CephxAuthorizeReply reply}^session_key
+    {StonexAuthorizeReply reply}^session_key

 where::

-    CephxAuthorizeReply {
+    StonexAuthorizeReply {
       u64 nonce_plus_one
     }